01 Feb ARE YOU TRULY BEING COACHED OR ARE YOUR REPS JUST BEING COUNTED? SOMETHING TO THINK ABOUT

 - How is that rep in that set going to affect the rest of the week’s training?
 How about the rest of the cycle’s training?

 - What exercises are best going to suit what we are trying to achieve?
 Is it too complex for you just yet?

 - How much rest will you require between sets?

 Is your essence “Enduring” or “Powerful” e.g. Is this person more comfortable doing short, intense workouts (powerful) or longer, sustainable workouts? (enduring) – your body and mind are more inclined to one way over the other?

-What gymnastic movements can be put into the session which allow you to keep moving as opposed to having to break up the reps and slow down?
+- What gymnastic movements can be put into the session which allows you to keep moving as opposed to having to break up the reps and slow down?

-Regarding the structure of the strength training and workouts…
+Regarding the structure of strength training and workouts…

-Are you going to feel fatigued after doing that movement/reps/sets that will significantly effect the integrity of the next movement?
+Are you going to feel fatigued after doing that movement/reps/sets that will significantly affect the integrity of the next movement?
 Or the next day

 How much time do you have to complete the session?